 Public entities are required to accept comments from interested persons on their ADA Self-Evaluation and Transition Plan, including individuals with disabilities and organizations that represent them to assist in the self-evaluation process.
 A page is designated on the City's website to serve as an information portal for the ADA Self-Evaluation and Transition Plan process.
 During development of this Plan, people with disabilities, and those that provide support or services to others with disabilities and other interested Albany residents participated in a stakeholder group.
-ADA stakeholder group meetings were held in June and November of 2021 for the public right-of-way portion of the plan, and July and November of 2023 for the Parks & Recreation and Citywide portion of the plan.
+ADA stakeholder group meetings were held in June and November of 2021 for the public right-ofway portion of the plan, and July and November of 2023 for the Parks & Recreation, and citywide portion of the plan.
 The stakeholder meetings introduced the project and provided an opportunity for the group to ask questions, make comments, and give input on the prioritization of barriers and the draft plan.
 Participants shared their opinions and experiences related to City facilities, programs, and services as they relate to the ADA.
 Meeting agendas and notes are available on the City's website on the ADA Self-Evaluation and Transition Plan project webpage.
-A draft of the Plan has been posted to the City website for public comment as of December 2023.
+A draft of the Plan was posted to the City website for public comment from December 2023 through the end of January 2024.